-If you’re shopping for Proton-compatible games, you’ll have a hard time because the Steam Store doesn’t show which games are compatible.
+If you’re shopping for Proton-compatible games, you’ll have a hard time because the Steam Store doesn’t show which matches are compatible.

 This is where ProtonDB comes in handy.
-It’s a community-curated list of games that work under Steam Play on Linux with Proton, along with details on what hardware, which version of Proton, and any tweaks are required for optimal performance.
+It’s a community-curated list of games that work under Steam Play on Linux with Proton, details on what hardware, which version of Proton, and any tweaks are required for optimal performance.

 For example, STAR WARS Jedi: Fallen Order doesn’t have that blue Install button but is reported as “Gold” by ProtonDB users, which means it should be very playable.

 If a ProtonDB listing says that a game works with a specific version of Proton, you can just right-click the game, head to Properties, and check “Force the Use of a Specific Steam Play Compatibility Tool” to choose the right one.

-ProtonDB aggregates reports from Linux gamers around the world and generates statistics.
+ProtonDB aggregates report from Linux gamers around the world and generate statistics.

 From 0 to More Than 6000 Platinum Games on Linux

 Since its launch, Proton has pushed Linux way ahead and has been a game-changer.
-Out of around fourteen thousand games reported by July, 2020.
+Out of around fourteen thousand games reported by July 2020.
 About six thousand (50% of total reported games) come under the Platinum rating.

 Of course, this move was hardly revolutionary, as it was essentially a modified version of Wine with some additional patchwork and libraries.
-Most notably DirectX over Vulkan (DXVK), which is a translation layer for DirectX 9/10/11 games.
+Most notably, DirectX over Vulkan (DXVK), which is a translation layer for DirectX 9/10/11 games.